PlatformAwareProgramming/PlatformAware.jl/README.md

 end
 ```

-The sequence of ```@platorm parameter``` macro declarations specifies the set of platform parameters that will be used by subsequent kernel method declarations, that is, the assumptions that will be made to distinguish them.
+The sequence of ```@platorm feature``` macro declarations specifies the set of platform parameters that will be used by subsequent kernel method declarations, that is, the assumptions that will be made to distinguish them.
 You can refer to [this table](https://docs.google.com/spreadsheets/d/1n-c4b7RxUduaKV43XrTnt54w-SR1AXgVNI7dN2OkEUc/edit?usp=sharing) for a list of all supported _**platform parameters**_.
 By default, they are all included.
 In the case of ```fft```, the kernel methods are differentiated using only two parameters: ```accelerator_count``` and ```accelerator_api```.
 They denote, respectively, assumptions about the number of accelerator devices and the native API they support.

 The ```@platorm default``` macro declares the _default kernel method_, which will be called if none of the assumptions of other kernel methods declared using ```@platform aware``` macro calls are valid.
 The default kernel must be unique to avoid ambiguity.